qualcomm-yuanjiey/linux-sheepdog/README.md

 * Also get it from '\\qrdshare\qrdshare\yijieyang'

 # Deployment
-* Place sheepdog-master.py and windows.ini in a path of the host.
+* Place sheepdog-master.py and template-master.ini in a path of the host.
 It is recommended to place these two files to a local path of the host instead of a network filesystem for faster execution.

 # Configuration
 * Revise items of the two config files according to your situation.